Skip to content

 Flexible Retirement (from age 55)

 Flexible retirement gives you the opportunity to access your pension whilst still working by reducing your hours and/or grade.
-Permission is required by your Manager/HeadTeacher/Chair of Governors and you must reduce your salary so that your new income (salary plus pension) is less than you currently earn.
+Permission is required by your manager, headteacher, chair of governors and you must reduce your salary so that your new income (salary plus pension) is less than you currently earn.

 Early Retirement - Ill Health Grounds